sdiehl/wiwinwlh/tutorial.md

 $ cabal sandbox delete
 ```

-Invoking the cabal commands when in the working directory of a project with a
+When in the working directory of a project with a sandbox that has a configuation
-sandbox configuration set up alters the behavior of cabal itself.
-For example,
+already set up, invoking cabal commands alters the behaviour of cabal itself.
+For
-the ``cabal install`` command will only alter the install to the local package
+instance, the ``cabal install`` command will alter only the install to the local
-index and will not touch the global configuration.
+package index, not the global configuration.

 To install the dependencies from the cabal file into the newly created sandbox,
 run: